 4 WAYS THAT STARTUP COMPANIES SPEND THEMSELVES OUT OF BUSINESS WITHOUT EXPENSE CONTROLS

-- Spend it almost as fast as it comes in because the market is overheated.
-This was endemic during the Internet bubble years, when even formerly conservative VCs were imploring their portfolio companies to “spend money faster” and “get the eyeballs now, we’ll figure out how to monetize them later”.
-A lot of that was going on back then.
-“Expense Controls” became a “dirty phrase”.
-Crazy, as we all look back at it now but I see the same things happen every time the stock and Fundraising markets get a bit overheated.
-Up until very recently in our post-pandemic recovery, I have seen quite a few VC-backed companies being encouraged to do similar things even today (albeit to a much less extreme degree).
+- This became endemic back during the Internet bubble years.
+Even formerly conservative VCs were imploring their portfolio companies to “spend money faster” and “get the eyeballs now, we’ll figure out how to monetize them later”.
+“Expense Controls” became a dirty phrase.
+Crazy, as we all look back at it now.
+But to a lesser extent, I see the same things happen every time the stock and Fundraising markets get a bit overheated.
+Up until very recently in our post-pandemic recovery, I have seen quite a few VC-backed companies being encouraged to do similar things (albeit to a much less extreme degree).
 Earning a profit became anathema for VC-funded companies.
 Just recently with the slowing of the economy, it appears that many of these companies have finally gotten “profit-religion”.

-Yet, there are some places where an early stage company simply HAS to invest, or the outcome will be almost certain crib death.
+Yet, there are some places where an early-stage company simply HAS to invest, or the outcome will be almost certain crib death.
 Below are a few important examples:

 STAFFING WITH GOOD PEOPLE

-Even a profitable business will soon hit a wall, as a result of lack of depth in the employee pool.
-The initial founders can only take it so far without a strong supporting cast–growth will eventually stall without a strong bench to fill important areas.
-I had a client, a young CEO, who did a great job building a strongly profitable, multi-million dollar business in a large and competitive market.
-But his growth stalled because he viewed much of his staff like desk chairs or any other overhead line item–an item to be minimized via expense controls.
+Even a profitable business will soon hit a wall as a result of a lack of talent depth in the employee pool.
+The initial founders can only take a company so far without a strong supporting cast.
+Growth will eventually stall without a strong bench to fill important areas.
+I had a client, who was a young CEO.
+He did a great job building a strongly profitable, multi-million dollar business in a large and competitive market.
+But his growth stalled because he viewed much of his staff like desk chairs or any other overhead line item.
+Items to be minimized via expense controls.
 Don’t make this mistake.
 Your staff is your lifeblood, not a ball & chain to be jettisoned at every opportunity.

 CREATING A GOOD PRODUCT